Jane Pemberton Small

 Jane Small (c.
 1518–1602) was a daughter of Christopher Pemberton, a Northamptonshire gentleman.
 She is well known as the subject of a portrait miniature by the famous 16th-century German artist Hans Holbein the Younger, painted about 1540.
-Holbein was known as a painter of the English court where his paintings included those of King Henry VIII and several of his wives.
+Holbein was known as a painter of the English court, where his paintings included those of King Henry VIII and several of his wives.

 Life

 Jane Pemberton married Nicholas Small, a London cloth merchant, probably in about 1540.
 It is around this time that the Holbein portrait was commissioned.
 Nicholas Small died in the winter of 1565/66, and Jane remarried within the year, to Nicholas Parkinson.
-Her new husband went on to be Master of the Clothworkers' Company in 1578/79.
+Her new husband went on to be Master of the Cloth workers' Company in 1578/79.
 Parkinson died in the winter of 1581/82.
 At this time Jane was living in Paddington, in the rectory, a house big enough to have been let to Sir John Popham, the attorney general, in the 1580s.
 Jane also held a lease on 'The Hand', a property on Thames Street, alongside the River Thames in London.
-In later life she lived with her daughters, and preferred to be addressed as Jane Small.
+In later life, she lived with her daughters and preferred to be addressed as Jane Small.
 She died in May 1602 whilst staying with her granddaughter in Warwickshire, but her burial place is unknown.

 Family

 Jane Small had six children by Nicholas Small.
 After her second husband died intestate, her eldest son, Matthew Small, inherited, but only after a court hearing before the Star Chamber.
 A younger daughter, Elizabeth, married Jasper More of Shropshire.
 Jane's granddaughter, Katherine More, was at the centre of a bizarre incident that occurred between her and her husband Samuel More from about 1616 to 1620.
-During this time her husband accused Katherine of having engaged in adultery with a longtime lover and giving birth to four children by him.
+During this time, her husband accused Katherine of having engaged in adultery with a long-time lover and giving birth to four children by him.
 Numerous court cases culminated in 1620 with Samuel More placing the four children with Pilgrims on the Mayflower just prior to its sailing for America.
 Soon after the Mayflower's arrival in America, three of the four children died.
 Only Katherine's son Richard More survived.